- Many birds select only one partner for life.

 The Atlantic puffin fills the niche that the penguin would fill if most penguins lived north of the equator.
 Indeed, the puffin lives far north of the equator and is found in Greenland, Iceland, Labrador, Nova Scotia, Maine, and east to France.
 But unlike the penguin, the puffin can fly and spends much of its life over the open ocean.
 It only comes to land to breed in great colonies spread out over seaside cliffs.

-While they’re at sea, puffins are solitary, but they find their mate during the breeding season.
+While they’re at sea, puffins are solitary, but these birds that mate for life find their partner late during the breeding season.
 Some observers believe that the puffin isn’t as dedicated to its mate as it is to its former nesting site, which it uses over and over.
 The mates strengthen their bond by refurbishing the nest and by billing or rattling their colorful beaks together.

 #2: Carolina Wrens

-This aggressive little bird, South Carolina’s state bird, is probably an example of the benefits of monogamy to short-lived birds because it doesn’t live more than 10 years in the wild.
+Another bird which mates for life is this aggressive little bird.
+It’s South Carolina’s state bird, and is probably an example of the benefits of monogamy to short-lived birds because it doesn’t live more than 10 years in the wild.
 The wrens’ monogamy might also be linked to their defense of their territory, for it is harder for a female to defend her territory without a mate, especially during the winter.
 Not only this, but the chicks also defend the family territory when they are old enough to fly.
 Still, the male puts on a show to attract a mate.
 He’ll fly circles around the female, hop, puff up his feathers, fan out his tail and offer her a bug or two.

 #1: Trumpeter Swans

 Despite their reputation, not all swans mate for life.
-But the beautiful trumpeter swan of northern North America does mate for life and like the lovebird, it will pick a mate when it’s too young to breed.
+But the beautiful trumpeter swan of northern North America is a bird that mates for life and like the lovebird, it will pick a mate when it’s too young to breed.
 Though they’re not ready to reproduce until they’re at least four years old, trumpeter swans can pair up when they’re less than two.
 Unlike the puffin, they stay together even when they’re not raising chicks and even when they are in the midst of a huge flock.
 To strengthen their bond, pairs raise and quiver their wings, bob their heads, and utter that famous trumpeting.